tayyaba-rafique-qureshi/Atom-Camp-LMS/README.md

 ---

-*Built for atomcamp Hackathon 2025*
+*Built for Aurex AI Hackathon 2026*